fightprior/fightprior.github.io/_posts/2016-12-20-rankingMethods.md

 ---
 title: "MMA styles II: ranking the top striking, submission and decision specialists"
-description: "Constructing a network of MMA fighting styles"
+description: "A hierarchical Dirichlet-Multinomial model of winning style preferences"
 author: sean
 layout: post
 comments: true
-tags: [R, MCMC, styles]
+tags: [R, MCMC, mixed-membership, styles]
 ---

 Ranking athletes is a common problem across all sports.
 In Mixed Martial Arts (MMA), one of the most popular ways of summarizing fighters is based on their primary method of winning.
-The major winning methods are: (1) TKO/KO: a fighter uses punches, kicks, etc. to either incapacitate the opponent (KO) or force a stoppage (TKO), (2) Submission: through chokes or joint locks a fighter forces his/her opponent to tap out, (3) Decision: the fight goes its full length and a panel of judges declare the winner.
+The major winning methods are: (1) KO/TKO: a fighter uses punches, kicks, etc. to either incapacitate the opponent (KO) or force a stoppage (TKO), (2) Submission: through chokes or joint locks a fighter forces his/her opponent to tap out, (3) Decision: the fight goes its full length and a panel of judges declare the winner.

 The relative value of these three win methods is an important summary of a fighter's style which is both reported by [UFC's pre-fight summary](http://www.ufc.com/schedule/event) and is one of [Sherdog's main summaries of a fighter](http://www.sherdog.com/fighter/Andrei-Arlovski-270).
 Despite the importance of win method preference for summarizing fighters, it is difficult to rank fighters by their method preferences (the % of all wins by each method); using this metric, amateur fighters (with few wins to date) will often appear to be more specialized than experienced fighters.
 For example, a fighter who has won 3/3 times using strikes would appear to exclusively win by striking, while a fighter with 49/50 wins by striking would seem less specialized.
 Clearly, the latter fighter is probably a stronger striker because he/she has repeatedly demonstrated this preference, whereas there is more uncertainty about the former fighter.

 Here, I formalize this intuition by balancing fighter-specific results with patterns across fighters using a statistical approach based on empirical Bayesian analysis: a hierarchical Dirichlet-Multinomial model.
 Using this approach, I can fairly rank fighters accounting for their variable experience.
-Based on these experience-corrected rankings, Conor McGregor and Cris Cyborg are among the top 10 striking specialists in the UFC.
-Overall, the fighter who most reliably wins by KO/TKO is K1 veteran Melvin Manhoef.
+Based on these experience-corrected rankings, Conor McGregor and Cris Cyborg are among the top 10 striking specialists in the UFC (K1 veteran Melvin Manhoef is top overall).
 Ronda Rousey and Dominick Cruz are top 10 in the UFC for winning by submission and decision, respectively.

 ![Fighter Win Method Rankings]({{ site.url }}/figure/source/2016-12-20-rankingMethods/method_table-1.png){: .align-center }

 <!--more-->

-My full quantitative analysis of this problem follows:

 ## Summarizing Raw Data